 But if you’re donating property worth more than $250, things get a little trickier.

 If you’re donating items valued between $250 and $499, you’ll need to be more detailed with your description.
-You’ll also need to write down the tax year for which you intend to take the deduction, and a statement about whether or not you received anything in return for your donation.
+You’ll also need to write down the tax year for which you intend to take the deduction.
+And you’ll need a statement about whether or not you received anything in return for your donation.

-Non-cash donations valued in excess of $500 will need to include information about how you received the property: whether you bought it yourself, inherited it, or whatever the circumstance may be.
+Non-cash donations valued in excess of $500 will need to include information about how you received the property.
+This includes whether you bought it yourself, inherited it, or whatever the circumstance may be.
 And you’ll need more detailed information about the actual value of the property.
-This could include information about when you received the property, so that the IRS can determine if the valuation is fair.
+This could include information about when you received the property so the IRS can determine if the valuation is fair.

 So, what if you’re donating items that are even more valuable?
 Say, a car that is worth more than $5,000.

 In this case, you’ll need to get an appraisal of the item to include with your tax records.
 Some charities that accept large non-cash donations like this will help you with the process.
 Otherwise, you may just need to have an appraisal done on your own, and keep the resulting paperwork with your other tax-related documents.

 If you do contribute more than $500 worth of non-cash donations in a tax year, you’ll need to fill out Form 8283.
 This form requires you to put more information about your non-tax donations together.
 So, if there’s a chance that you’ll donate $500+ worth of items to charity in a tax year, check out this form.
 See what it requires, and then keep your records with this specific form in mind.

 If you’ve read anything about the new tax law, you may be wondering how that could affect your charitable giving in 2018.
 When it comes to valuing non-cash donations, it won’t have much effect.
 Except that you may not wind up taking a deduction for your charitable giving at all.